uu-pes26/lecture1_sdk/Readme.md

 decktape reveal index.html presentation.pdf --screenshots --screenshot-size='2048x1200'
 ```

-Now combine the resulting PNGs to a pdf with your preferred program.
+Now combine the resulting PNGs to a PDF with your preferred program.